EPHESIANS

 Be transformed - is what comes to my mind here.
 A Christian can't be the same as a non-Christian.
 We MUST be different!
 We must be thankful for the gift of salvation and continue the life-learning experience of studying His Word.
 Change me, Lord!
 (DRM 9/29/2000)

-4:26, 27 In your anger do not sin.
-Do not let the sun go down while you are still angry, 27and do not give the devil a foothold.
+4:26, 27 BE ANGRY, AND yet DO NOT SIN; do not let the sun go down on your anger, 27and do not give the devil an opportunity.

 Yes, I do get angry with others, and I do try to control my emotions at those times.
 Sometimes I tell others of the problem and that seems to make the matter worse.
 We know by these verses that anger is bad and we should correct bad feelings before the sun goes down.
 (DRM 1/14/87)